atlassian-archive/dataschool/dataschool/_chapters/how-to-teach-people-sql/debugging-sql-0-rows-returned.md

 WHERE # of Friends > 1000
 ```

 This concept of breaking queries into small pieces also works when you are initially creating the query.
 Start with a query that only contains SELECT, FROM, and LIMIT.
 Then layer on each additional SQL clause 1 at a time and run it to see if there are any issues.
-While this practice is slow you are much less likely to run into an issue in your query that you don’t know the cause of.
+While this practice is slow you are much less likely to run into an issue in your query that you don't know the cause of.

 ## Summary